azsk/DevOpsKit-docs/08-Advanced-Features/Readme.md

 #### How to update user comments?

-Please follow the following steps to update user comments, Step 1: Run GRS/GSS/GCS cmd with “-IncludeUserComments” switch, For e.g.
+Please follow the following steps to update user comments,</br>
+Step 1: Run GRS/GSS/GCS cmd with “-IncludeUserComments” switch, For e.g.
 ```PowerShell
       Get-AzSKAzureServicesSecurityStatus -SubscriptionId <Your SubscriptionId> -IncludeUserComments
 ```

 In generated .CSV file, there will be an extra column “User Comments” which will contain custom comments provided by users.

 Step 2: Edit/Update “User Comments” column and save file.

 Step 3: Upload edited .CSV file using below cmdlt,